amplitude/Amplitude-JavaScript/README.md

 If you want to continue logging events to a single Amplitude App (and a single API key), then you will want to call functions on the default instance, which you can fetch by calling `amplitude.getInstance()` with no instance name.
 The code examples in this README have been updated to follow this use case.

-For example, if you wanted to initialize the SDK with your apiKey and log an event, you could do something like this:
+For example, if you wanted to initialize the SDK with your apiKey and log an event, you would do something like this:

 ```javascript
 amplitude.getInstance().init('API_KEY');